By Dr. Natasha Turner ND

 First, hydrochloric acid in the stomach separates vitamin B12 from the protein to which vitamin B12 is attached in food.
 After this, vitamin B12 combines with a protein made by the stomach called intrinsic factor and is absorbed by the body.
 So, essentially, the health of your digestive system is just as important in absorbing and using adequate levels of vitamin B12 as the foods you’re eating are!

 You can expect these wonderful benefits in no time:

-Looking for just a b12 lozenge?
-Clear b12 is twice the strength of an injection and one bottle contains a 2 month supply.
 My recommendation is to SUCK the lozenge, don’t chew it!
-Studies have demonstrated that, if allowed to dissolve in the mouth, oral forms of vitamin B12 are extremely effective.
+Studies have demonstrated that, if allowed to dissolve in the mouth, oral forms of vitamin B12 are much more absorb able.